jueves, 17 de marzo de 2011

 la dejé para hacer muchos otros poemas.

-I who had in my hands all heaven and earth,
+I who once held in my hands all heaven and earth,

 and that flower sighed when reading a poem.

-that I fought against the sea and its supreme force,
+who battled the sea and its supreme force,

-I who wandered without country, without emblem.
+I who wandered without country, without emblem,

-one night she slept murmuring a poem
+one night she slept, murmuring a poem.

-crushed my joy of childish emotion:
+she shattered my joy of childish emotion:

-I never read some love verses
+I who had never read verses of love,

 I wrote to my beloved a simple poem.

-I thought I solved my tortuous problems.
+I thought I had solved my tortuous woes.

-Insatiable put me to write more poems.
+insatiable, she made me write more poems.

-all of them full of extreme adventures,
+all of them filled with extreme adventures,

-something strange happened that splendid day ...
+something strange occurred that splendid day…

 lunes, 7 de marzo de 2011

-El Gran Hombre - The Big Man
+El Gran Hombre - The Great Man

 (Mi hermano Walter mirando la ciudad desde el Panecillo - My brother